Updated June 6, 2021

 - Cortisone injections or tablets (especially if used short term).

-- Newer treatments such as Atopica or Apoquel.
+- Newer treatments such as Atopica, Apoquel or Cytopoint.